linode/docs/docs/guides/applications/containers/how-to-build-a-cloud-native-private-registry-with-quay/index.md

     ![The Project Quay new user empty repositories screen.](project-quay-new-user-empty-repositories-screen.png "The Project Quay new user empty repositories screen.")

 1. Click **Creating a New Repository** to create your first repository.
-The next screen begins by asking you for a repository name, which must use a number or lowercase letter.
-Trying to use an uppercase letter causes Quay to complain.
+The next screen begins by asking you for a repository name, which must use a number or lowercase letter (uppercase letters may cause Quay to reject the name).

     ![The Project Quay create repositories screen.](project-quay-create-repositories-screen.png "The Project Quay create repositories screen.")